nrichards/mdpicgen/README.md

 Helps keep Markdown editing fun.

-Automates maintenance of Markdown files containing patterend images.
-Generates from, and inserts or updates images into a Markdown.
+This tool reads string sequences from Markdown and generates custom visuals using custom image layers.
+Inserts or updates images back in to the Markdown.

 ## Inspiration